Abdulkhadir63/Adventureworks-Data-Engineering-Pipeline/README.md

 ```

 Keeping the repository organized made it much easier to work on different parts of the project independently and reflects how I wanted to structure a real-world Data Engineering project.

+---

+# 💭 Engineering Decisions

+While building this project, I tried to make decisions that reflect how a real Data Engineering pipeline is organized.
+Since this was my first end-to-end project, I focused on understanding *why* certain design choices are commonly used instead of simply making the pipeline work.

+Here are a few of the decisions I made and the reasoning behind them.

+### Why Medallion Architecture?

+I chose the Medallion Architecture because it separates raw, cleaned, and business-ready data into different layers.

+This makes the pipeline easier to debug, maintain, and extend.
+If an issue occurs, I can quickly identify which layer introduced the problem without affecting the rest of the pipeline.

+---

+### Why Apache Airflow?

+Instead of manually running notebooks, I used Apache Airflow to orchestrate the pipeline.

+This helped me understand how production pipelines manage task dependencies, retries, scheduling, logging, and monitoring.

+---

+### Why Databricks?

+I used Databricks because it provides an environment for running distributed PySpark workloads and integrates well with Delta Lake.

+It also allowed me to learn workflows, notebooks, SQL Warehouse, and Unity Catalog in a single platform.

+---

+### Why Delta Lake?

+Delta Lake provides ACID transactions and supports MERGE operations, making incremental updates much easier than rewriting entire datasets.

+Using Delta tables also helped me understand how modern Lakehouse architectures manage reliable data pipelines.

+---

+### Why Incremental Processing?

+Reprocessing the entire dataset every time is inefficient.

+To avoid unnecessary work, I implemented incremental processing using a `pipeline_run_id`.
+Each pipeline execution processes only the newly ingested data before merging it into the target tables.

+---

+### Why Validate Data Separately?

+I wanted data quality checks to be independent from transformations.

+Keeping validation as its own step makes the pipeline easier to troubleshoot and prevents invalid data from reaching the reporting layer.

+---

+### Why a Star Schema?

+The reporting layer is designed using a Star Schema because it simplifies analytical queries and works well with BI tools like Power BI.

+Instead of exposing raw transactional data, business users can work with clean fact and dimension tables.

+---

+### Why Power BI for KPIs?

+I chose to calculate KPIs in Power BI using DAX instead of storing them inside the data pipeline.

+This keeps the engineering pipeline focused on preparing reliable datasets while allowing the reporting layer to handle business calculations and visualizations.

+---

+# 🚧 Challenges I Faced

+Building this project wasn't always straightforward.
+Along the way I ran into several issues that pushed me to understand the tools more deeply.

+Some of the challenges included:

+- Setting up Apache Airflow locally with Docker.
+- Connecting Airflow to Databricks Workflows.
+- Learning Delta Lake MERGE operations.
+- Designing a Star Schema from transactional data.
+- Implementing incremental processing.
+- Handling data quality validation.
+- Organizing the project into a maintainable structure.
+- Understanding how all the technologies work together in a single pipeline.

+Most of these problems required reading documentation, experimenting with different approaches, and debugging until I understood the root cause.

+Although solving these issues took time, they became some of the most valuable learning experiences during this project.

+---

+# 🚀 Future Improvements

+Although the project is complete, there are several areas I'd like to explore in future versions.

+Some ideas include:

+- Migrating the pipeline to a cloud-based Airflow deployment.
+- Adding automated unit and integration tests.
+- Implementing data lineage.
+- Adding monitoring and alerting.
+- Supporting multiple source systems.
+- Introducing Infrastructure as Code (Terraform).
+- Exploring streaming pipelines with Spark Structured Streaming.
+- Expanding the project with cloud-native services.

+I see this project as the foundation for future learning rather than a finished product.

+---

+# 🎓 What I Learned

+This project taught me much more than writing PySpark code.

+It helped me understand how different parts of a Data Engineering platform fit together—from ingesting raw data to delivering business-ready insights.

+More importantly, I learned that building a reliable pipeline involves much more than transformations.
+It requires planning, organization, testing, debugging, documentation, and continuously improving the solution.

+This project gave me confidence to continue learning and build more complex Data Engineering solutions in the future.

+---

+# 🤝 Feedback & Suggestions

+This is my **first end-to-end Data Engineering project**, and I'm continuously learning.

+If you notice something that could be improved, an engineering decision that could be made better, or a best practice I may have missed, I'd genuinely appreciate your feedback.
+I believe the best way to grow is by understanding mistakes and learning how to solve them.

+If you're an experienced Data Engineer or work in the data space, I'd love to hear your suggestions or advice.

+Feel free to connect with me on **LinkedIn**—I'm always happy to learn from others, discuss Data Engineering, and improve through constructive feedback.

+Thank you for taking the time to explore my project! 🚀